Severny Island ice cap

 Severny Island ice cap is an ice cap on Severny Island, northern island of the Novaya Zemlya archipelago in Russia.
-It covers 40% of Severny Island (which is the 30th largest island in the world) at total area of approximately 20,500 km2 which, if Novaya Zemlya is considered within Europe, makes it the largest glacier by area in Europe ahead of Vatnajökull at 8,100 km2, and Austfonna at 7,800 km2.
+It covers approximately 40% of Severny Island (which is the 30th largest island in the world) at total area (per 2021) of 18,661 km2 which, if Novaya Zemlya is considered within Europe, makes it the largest glacier by area in Europe ahead of Vatnajökull at 8,100 km2, and Austfonna at 7,800 km2.

 Glaciers

 A number of glaciers flow from the inner ice cap to Severny Island's coastline.
 Mount Kruzenshtern, the highest point of Novaya Zemlya, rises on the western edge of the Severny Island ice cap, near the head of the Glazov Glacier.